rootulp/phase_0_unit_1/week_1/4_beginning_HTML_CSS/my_reflection.md

 * Did you find any resources on your own that helped you better understand a topic?
 If so, please list it.

 <!-- Add your reflection here.
 Remove the comment markers -->

+1. Tags make sense to me.
+I don't like how syntax is kind of clunky and more difficult to write than basic Ruby.
+Regardless buidling a simple website was fairly easy.
+I think it'll be much more confusing to build sites worth using and looking at though.
+2. Good: Easy to pick up.
+Bad: Hard to write quickly or understand quickly.
+3. The concept of Classes and IDs for CSS were soldified.
+4. Looking at Bootstrap's CSS files were really helpful.